-As of March 31, 2012 and March 31, 2011, the Company did not have any outstanding interest rate swap agreements (see footnote 13 for subsequent event related to the Company entering into a interest rate swap agreement).
-The swap agreements, in effect, converted a portion of the floating rate debt to a fixed rate, more closely matching the interest rate characteristics of finance receivables.
+The Company utilizes interest rate swap agreements to manage exposure to variability in expected cash flows attributable to interest rate risk.
+The interest rate swap agreements convert a portion of the Company's floating rate debt to a fixed rate, more closely matching the interest rate characteristics of the Company's finance receivables.
 The following table summarizes the activity in the Company's notional amounts of interest rate swap agreements for fiscal years ended March 31:

-2011 2010
+2014 2013

-Notional amounts at beginning of year \$ 50,000,000 \$ 80,000,000
+Notional amounts at beginning of year \$ 50,000,000 \$ -

-New contracts = =
+New contracts 50,000,000

-Matured contracts (50,000,000) (30,000,000)
+Matured contracts

-Notional amounts at end of year \$ - \$ 50,000,000
+Notional amounts at end of year \$ 50,000,000 \$ 50,000,000